-Scrape eBay Listings and Prices (Search + Pagination + CSV)
+Scrape eBay Listings and Prices (Green List site)

 eBay search pages are a great scraping exercise: the structure is consistent, pagination is explicit, and the data is useful for price tracking and market research.